appacademy/graduated-job_seeker-program/week-2/javascript_trivia/README.md

 * **Simple and concise answers:** There's no need to go in depth.
 Try to keep your answers in one sentence.
 If the interviewer wants you to go more into depth, they will ask you to.
 * **Examples:** In some cases, a single sentence isn't enough, or perhaps your understanding of a concept isn't 100%.
 In those cases use an example of whatever the answer is to the question, but try to keep the example in as few sentences as possible. as well.
 * **Be honest:** Do not try to answer if you know you do not have the answer.
-Dead air (especially over the phone) is never helpful.
+Dead air when you are grasping for an answer (especially over the phone) is never helpful.
 State confidently that you are not familiar with the answer and let the process continue.
 * **KEEP STUDYING!** At the end of the day, the only sure fire way to get better is to keep studying.
 We can never know all the answers, but we can always learn more.

 ## Instructions:

 * Groups of three will ask one another trivia in four rounds.
+* for each round:
   * One person will ask the questions
   * One person will answer the questions
-* One person will keep track of how many answers are correct and the time.
+  * One person will be score keeper, keeping track of how many answers are correct and the time.
+Correct answers are at the score keeper's discretion.
 * Answerers will have a maximum of ten minutes to answer as many questions as they can.
 * After the first three rounds, the two participants with the highest scores will take turns answering trivia Spelling-Bee style while the other participant asks the questions.
 * If one player misses a question, the other player has the opportunity to answer.
 If the second player answers correctly, they are the winner!
 * Questions are asked until a winner is declared.
+* Questions are different for each round and will vary in difficulty.

 *** _NB_**: _This is just a sample of some common technical trivia questions.
 The reality is there's no knowing what trivia might be asked, so it's important to maintain your study habits on practical coding._